code4sac/learning-blocks/README.md

  Aeries API Documentation: https://support.aeries.com/support/solutions/14000072323
 ## PowerSchool

+## Alma
+ Alma has a sandbox that you can mess around with, documentation can be found at: https://developers.exlibrisgroup.com/alma/apis/
 ## Sensitivities

 The apis provide access to data that has PII.
 We need to be very sensitive of this data and not download it.
 Ideally developer only have access to a sandbox and never have access to sensitive data.
 The end users of this tool should be the only ones with sensitive data access.

 ## If you have any question feel free to email shwndea@gmail.com